asrithhep/Anomaly-detection-with-transformer-model-in-HEP/README.md

 ### Key Libraries & Frameworks

 - ROOT and Dask for efficient HEP data handling
-- pandas, numpy for data manipulation
 - matplotlib, seaborn for visualization
-- PyTorch for implementing the Transformer model
+- tensorflow for implementing the Transformer model
+- TMVA TensorFlow batch generators for scalable input pipeline

 ### How to run